MohamedSaidSallam/Encryption-Techniques/README.md

-                        use. (parameters: key(16 Hex Chars), Number of rounds) --DESDecrypt          selects 'DESDecrypt' as the encryption technique to use. (parameters: key(16 Hex Chars), Number of rounds)
+                        use. (parameters: key(16 Hex Chars), Number of rounds) --DESDecrypt          selects 'DESDecrypt' as the encryption technique to use. (parameters: key(16 Hex Chars), Number of rounds) --AESEncrypt          selects 'AESEncrypt' as the encryption technique to use. (parameters: Key (32 Hex characters)) --AESDecrypt          selects 'AESDecrypt' as the encryption technique to use. (parameters: Key (32 Hex characters))

 Source: https://github.com/TheDigitalPhoenixX/Encryption-Techniques
 ```